csci104/site/_includes/writeups/constructors.md

-Place your answers to the questions below in the same file as your answers to problem 1 and 2 (i.e. `hw1.txt`).
-You do not need to test and compile the code below.
-You are just writing out your answers in the `hw1.txt` file.

 Suppose you were given the following class to model an *entry* in your contacts list which uses a custom `Str` class that models a string and replaces `std::string`.